 What is Tourette Syndrome?

 Tourette syndrome (TS) is a neurological disorder characterized by repetitive, rapid, involuntary movements and vocalizations called tics.
-The early symptoms of TS are typically noticed first in childhood, with the average onset between the ages of 3 and 9 years.
+The early symptoms of TS are typically noticed first in childhood, usually between the ages of 5 and 10 years.
 TS occurs in people from all ethnic groups; males are affected about three to four times more often than females.
-It is estimated that 200,000 Americans have the most severe form of TS, and as many as one in 100 exhibit milder and less complex symptoms such as chronic motor or vocal tics.
 Although TS can be a chronic condition with symptoms lasting a lifetime, most people with the condition experience their worst tic symptoms in their early teens, with improvement occurring in the late teens and continuing into adulthood.